-Courses are numbered as follows: 100's - freshman-level; 200's - sophomore-level; 300's - junior-level; 400's - senior-level.
+Courses are numbered as follows: Courses with numbers beginning with zero carry no college credit; 100's - freshman-level; 200's - sophomore-level; 300's - junior-level; 400's - senior-level.
 Students should not enroll in courses in the upper division (numbered 300 and above) without having taken the prerequisite lower- division courses.
 Students wishing to take courses numbered higher than their current classification should consult the chairperson of the department concerned.